bUnit-dev/bUnit/docs/razor-examples.md

 # Writing Blazor Component tests in a mix of Razor and C# code

 The library supports specifying the component under test and other markup/fragments using Razor syntax.
-The advantage is that we get Visual Studio help writing Razor and HTML, which is a much nicer experience than writing HTML in a string in a C# class/file.
+The advantage is that we get Visual Studio's help writing Razor and HTML with IntelliSense and auto complete, which is a much nicer experience than writing HTML in a string in a C# class/file.
 This is especially useful for more complex scenarios, where e.g. a component under test has many parameters or complex child contents.

-**NOTE:** This feature is _EXPERIMENTAL_ and syntax and API will likely changed.
+**NOTE:** This feature is _EXPERIMENTAL_, and syntax and API will likely be changed.
 See [Contribute](readme.md/#contribute) for info on how to provide feedback and suggestions.

 1. [Creating new test component](#creating-new-test-component)
 2. [Defining test cases](#defining-test-cases)